EncryptedCicada/reversing/pages/part-7-transistors-and-memory.md

 The question is, why am I not jumping right into the core of what real reverse engineers do?
 The answer is simple, one must have a deep respect and understanding of the machine in order to become great.
 We will never change the world without fully understanding it first.
 Patience and perseverance win the day.

-I focus on on Linux and console-based programming because most professional servers utilize Linux and therefore is the greatest threat of malware.
+I focus on Linux and console-based programming because most professional servers utilize Linux and therefore is the greatest threat of malware.
 Understanding Linux Assembly allows you to very easily grasp the library-choking portable executable format of Windows Assembly in a much deeper way.

 As I step off the soap box, lets get back to the basics of computers so here we go!